MdAfzaalAhmed/heart-disease-prediction/README.md

 📂 Project Structure

 Heart_Disease_Inspection/ – Contains the Flask app and Python backend app.py.
-Main Flask application file DY-Model.pkl , Pickle file containing the trained machine learning model, templates/ – HTML templates rendered by Flask in which two html filesis there index.html – Landing page with the form to collect user input & result.html – Page displaying the heart disease prediction result and static/css/- css desings rendering by python
+Main Flask application file DT-Model.pkl , Pickle file containing the trained machine learning model, templates/ – HTML templates rendered by Flask in which two html filesis there index.html – Landing page with the form to collect user input & result.html – Page displaying the heart disease prediction result and static/css/- css desings rendering by python

 📊 About the Model